teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 >
 > 3. You can now display the interactive interface.
 You can display it with different methods:
 >
->    1. You can open it with the status message "Open"
+>    1. You can open it clicking ont the status message "Open"
 >
 >      ![Open status](./images/open_status.png "Open status example")
 >
->    2. You can open it by clicking on the link next to the red square in the manage interactive tool panel.
+>    2. You can open it by clicking on the link next to the red square in the "Launch and manage interactive tool" panel.
 >
 >      ![Manage interactive tool](./images/manage_IT.png "Manage interactive tools panel")
 >
->    3. You can also click on the eye icon on the history.
+>    3. You can also click on the eye icon on the "yellow" "NEAL on dataX" history dataset.
 >
 >      ![History status](./images/history_status.png "History status")
 >